-Notification of Rights Under the Protection of Pupil Rights Amendment (PPRA)
+Notification Of Rights Under The Protection Of Pupil Rights Amendment (PPRA)

-PPRA affords parents certain rights regarding our conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
-These include the right to:
+PPRA affords parents of elementary and secondary students certain rights regarding the conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
+These include, but are not limited to, the right to:

 - Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Department of Education (ED)- - 1.
-Political affiliations or beliefs of the student or student's parent/guardian; - Mental or psychological problems of the student or student's family; - 3.
+Political affiliations or beliefs of the student or student's parent/guardian; - 2.
+Mental or psychological problems of the student or student's family; - 3.
 Sex behavior or attitudes; - 4.
-Illegal, anti-social, self-incriminating, or demeaning behavior; - Critical appraisals of others with whom respondents have close family relationships; - 6.
+Illegal, anti-social, self-incriminating, or demeaning behavior; - 5.
+Critical appraisals of others with whom respondents have close family relationships; - 6.
 Legally recognized privileged relationships, such as with lawyers, doctors, or ministers; - 7.
-Religious practices, affiliations, or beliefs of the student or parents/guardians; or - Income, other than as required by law to determine program eligibility. - Receive notice and an opportunity to opt a student out of - - 1.
+Religious practices, affiliations, or beliefs of the student or parents/guardians; or - 8.
+Income, other than as required by law to determine program eligibility.

+- Receive notice and an opportunity to opt a student out of - 1.
 Any other protected information survey, regardless of funding; - 2.
 Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of a student, except for hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under State law; and - 3.
-Activities involving collection, disclosure, or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others. - Inspect, upon request and before administration or use - - 1.
+Activities involving collection, disclosure, or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others. - Inspect, upon request and before administration or use - 1.
 Protected information surveys of students; - 2.
 Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and - 3.
 Instructional material used as part of the educational curriculum. - 4.
 See www.cobbk12.org and the District's Policies and Administrative Rules for more information about instructional material.